Understanding Treatment Response and Outcomes

 Some blood cancers, like multiple myeloma and lymphoma, can cause tumors to form.
 Treatment response can be measured by the shrinking or disappearance of the tumors.
 This can be seen using imaging tests.

-Other blood cancers, like leukemia and myelodysplastic syndromes, do not cause tumors.
-However, the cancer cells can be seen and counted in a blood test.
+Other blood cancers, like leukemia and myelodysplastic syndrome (MDS), do not cause tumors.
+But the cancer cells can be seen and counted in a blood test.
 For MDS and leukemia, the cancer cells can be seen and counted on a blood test or bone marrow biopsy.
-Sometimes the cancer cells are so few that they can’t be seen under the microscope but they can be detected by more sensitive methods such as flow cytometry, PCR, cytogenetics, or FISH.”
+Sometimes the cancer cells are so few that they cannot be seen under the microscope.
+But they can be detected by more sensitive methods such as flow cytometry, PCR, cytogenetics, or FISH.1-3

 Types of responses